 People often wonder how the salary of Major League Baseball umpires compares to that of college umpires.
 College baseball umpires make less than pro umpires do: an average of $39,739, per one industry analysis that showed top salaries reached $200,963 nationally.
 See above for MLB pay.

-Top Paid Umpires in Major League Baseball
+Highest Paid Umpires in Major League Baseball

 While Major League Baseball does not release its salary information specific to individual top umpires, reasonable estimates are possible.
 As Gazette Review reported (2018), the top ten MLB umpires up to that point had received approximately $2000 per game.
-Each of those top officials had called 4000 or more games, so all of them likely had total earnings over $8 million.
+Each of those top officials had called 4000 or more games, so all of them likely had total earnings of over $8 million.
 (That per-game figure may be high – see below – although top officials score above-average earnings.)

-Here are those top umpires:
+Here are the top umpires: